 Fourth, the death of Jesus (28-29).
 There are three important events in a man's life: birth, marriage and death.
 Among them, death is the most important because death summarizes one's entire life--what he did and how he died.
 When we read this part, we see that Jesus died as a perfect man.
 Jesus also died as the perfect God.
 Look at verse 28.
 "Later, knowing that all was now completed, and so that the Scripture would be fulfilled, Jesus said, 'I am thirsty.'"
 Thus far, Jesus has only suffered.
 He was arrested, tried again and again and struck in the face again and again, and mocked and insulted again and again.
 In addition, he was nailed to the cross and his cross was lifted up to the sky.
-Yet until now, Jesus didn't say any word of sentiment.
+Yet until now, Jesus did not say anything sentimental.
 Jesus didn't show any sign of sorrow or pain.
 When he knew that God's will was now completed so that the Scripture would be fulfilled, then Jesus said, "I am thirsty."
-Here we learn that Jesus was indeed great.
+Jesus was indeed great.
 He had a human body.
 He had feelings.
-But Jesus endured all the sufferings and hardships and did not say a word of complaint.
+But Jesus endured all the sufferings and hardships without complaint.
 But when God's will was fulfilled, in his humanness, he said, "I am thirsty."